damarsimple/Uwucraft/README.md

 and change laravel-echo-server.json authost to your need

-dont forget to change REDIS_CLIENT enviroment variable from phpredis to predis if you in windows phpredis is not officaly supported in windows if you on windows change below in database.php
+dont forget to change REDIS_CLIENT enviroment variable from phpredis to predis if you in windows on database.php phpredis is avaible on PECL if you want to get dll but its pain to install bruh

 'client' => env('REDIS_CLIENT', 'predis'),